wp-plugins/secsign/readme.txt

 * High availability through redundant remote failover servers
 * Multi-tier high security architecture with multiple firewalls and protocol filters.

-SecSign ID in Action:
+SecSign ID in action:

 1. Get the app for [iPhone](https://itunes.apple.com/app/secsign/id581467871) or [Android](https://play.google.com/store/apps/details?id=com.secsign.secsignid)
 2. Choose a unique user short name
 3. Choose a short PIN to secure your SecSign ID on your phone

 That's it!
-You can now use your SecSign ID to Sign In.
+You can now use your SecSign ID to sign in.

-How to Sign In:
+How to sign in:

-Now just type in your user short name (for instance at [SecSign Portal](https://portal.secsign.com) or your Wordpress site using this plugin), confirm your sign-in on your phone and you are done within seconds.
+Just type in your user short name (for instance at [SecSign Portal](https://portal.secsign.com) or your Wordpress site using this plugin), confirm your sign-in on your phone and you are done within seconds.

 Despite its simplicity SecSign ID works with comprehensive strongest security technologies.
 The solution we offer is unique and does not submit any confidential data through a web browser.